Skip to main content

 • Write whatever you reflect on and whatever you feel God may be speaking to you about, anything you'll need to action.

-So you'll need a pen and a book or journal, one I like.
+So you'll need a pen and a book or journal.

 • Outside your study time, share what you have been reflecting on with friends, family, church or any circle.